On August 5, 2022

 Martha’s love of Pigeon Forge has helped her spread her wings and take her adventures to new heights.
 From trying her hand at axe throwing to racing through the mountains on alpine coasters, Martha loves exploring Pigeon Forge’s vast variety of attractions.
 With so much to do in the Center of Fun in the Smokies, there’s no telling when or where you may spot Martha next!

 Thank you to everyone who’v taken the time to send in their Martha artwork.

 Check out all our submissions by clicking the images in the gallery below.
 If you’d like to participate, just order a travel planner and turn to page 92 to create your very own Martha!

+Although passenger pigeons are no longer in existence today, they played a significant role in the city’s storied past.
 Let’s take a quick trip back to the late 1700s and early 1800s era in Pigeon Forge.
-The historic Old Mill as it is now referred to was just in its prime, the ‘forge’ that contributed to the city’s name was not even in the works yet, and passenger pigeons filled the sky and lined the trees of the river.
-This was the beginnings of the Pigeon Forge that you know today.
+The historic Old Mill, as it is now referred to, was just in its prime.
+The ‘forge’ that contributed to the city’s name was not even in the works yet.
+And passenger pigeons filled the skies and lined the trees of the river.
+This was the beginning of the Pigeon Forge that you know today.

-Unfortunately, passenger pigeons are extinct today.
 The last living passenger pigeon was named Martha after George Washington’s wife.
-Martha the passenger pigeon lived at the Cincinnati Zoo her entire life.
+Martha, the passenger pigeon, lived at the Cincinnati Zoo her entire life.
 When Martha passed away in 1914, her body was sent to the Smithsonian Museum where she was preserved and put on display.